-There will be an official present on your 9th and 18th holes to record your pace.
-The hole is considered complete when the flagstick is returned to the hole.
-You will be shown a GREEN card if your group is within your allotted time; a YELLOW card if you are behind your allotted time but within 14 minutes of the preceding group; a RED card if you are OUT OF POSITION (behind your allotted time and more than 14 minutes behind the preceding group).
+There will be may an official present on your 9th and 18th holes to record your pace.
+The hole is considered complete when the last person has holed out and/or the flagstick is returned to the hole.
 If you are OUT OF POSITION after finishing the 9th or 18th hole everyone in the group will be assessed a pace of play penalty.
 Pace of play penalties are to be added to the score on the 9th or 18th hole.
-No warnings are issued with this policy (RED card = automatic penalty).
 (NOTE: See below for the Appeals Process.)